 Recycling of E-Waste

 The recycling process varies among jurisdictions.
 The processing of e-scrap involves primary and secondary steps.
 In the primary phase, electronic devices are dismantled or demanufactured, and the components sorted.
 Further processing then takes place, often at secondary recycling facilities.
-This can involve a variety of processes to crush and sort material through the use of magnets, screens, and eddy current.
+This can involve a variety of processes to crush and sort material through the use of magnets, screens, and eddy currents.
 A smelting process is utilized to liberate precious metals from electronics components.

 In the future, the waste stream of today will increasingly be recognized as a material recovery opportunity, a necessary outcome as we strive towards sustainability.